selfboot/ai_gallery/src/app/[lang]/games/minesweeper/en.md

 - Expert mode uses an extra-wide 16×30 game area with 99 mines.
 This difficulty demands high levels of logical reasoning and attention from players, making it a challenge for experienced players.
 - Additionally, the game offers a custom difficulty option.
 You can freely set the number of rows, columns, and mines to create your personalized gaming experience.

+To make the game interface more aesthetically pleasing and personalized, this page currently **supports 7 different style themes**:

+1. Classic: The Windows classic Minesweeper gray theme, featuring three-dimensional cells and classic number coloring
+2. Dark: Dark background paired with soft number colors, perfect for nighttime use
+3. Pastel: Soft color scheme dominated by light purple, creating a relaxing and comfortable feeling
+4. Green: Green-based color scheme with dark numbers, full of nature and vitality
+5. Yellow: Warm yellow base paired with dark brown numbers, giving a warm, sunny feeling
+6. Ocean: Blue-based color scheme that evokes the refreshing feeling of the ocean
+7. Sunset: Warm orange tones reminiscent of the warm colors at dusk

+If you have better suggestions for Minesweeper color themes, please leave a message~

 ## Basic Operations

 This Minesweeper implementation provides three basic operations: